AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-55305-freeze-issue-in-company-user-edit-popup.md

 <u>Actual results</u>:

-Form popup appeared without any possibility to edit.
+The form popup appears without any possibility to edit.

 ## Apply the patch